Groups with infinitely many ends acting analytically on the circle: Acknowledgements

-We conclude that $G$ is $C^r$-conjugated to a subgroup of $\mathrm{PSL}_2^{(k)}(\R)$, and this subgroup is discrete in $\mathrm{PSL}^{(k)}_2(\R)$ for $G$ is locally discrete.
-This immediately gives us the desired conclusion: by our assumption, there are non expandable points, which means that there are parabolic elements in $G$, hence $G$ is virtually the fundamental group of a hyperbolic surface with non-empty boundary and so virtually free and with infinitely many ends.
+By assumption, there are non-expandable points, which means that there are elements in $G$ with parabolic fixed points.
+Hence there are elements in $\overline G$ that are $C^r$ conjugate to parabolic elements in $\PSL(2,\R)$.
+Hence $\overline G$ is $C^r$ conjugate to the fundamental group of a hyperbolic surface with non-empty boundary and so it is virtually free and with infinitely many ends.
+As $G$ is a finite central extension of $\overline G$, the same holds for $G$.